 Every trader has a different risk tolerance, but for our Vector Ridge process I will give you clear, practical guidelines on sizing and risk.

-Position sizing can't make a losing strategy a winning one, but it can definitely turn a winning strategy into a losing one.
+Position sizing can't make a losing strategy a winning one, but it can turn a winning strategy into a losing one.

 PORTFOLIO ALLOCATION GUIDELINES